DAIC-tud/docs/content/en/docs/intro_daic/guidelines.md

 ---
-title: "Policies and Usage guidelines"
+title: "Usage guidelines"
-linkTitle: "Policies and Usage guidelines"
+linkTitle: "Usage guidelines"
 weight: 4
 description: >
   What is acceptable usage of DAIC?
 ---

 The available processing power and memory in DAIC is large, but still limited.
 You should use the available resources efficiently and fairly.
-This page lays out a few general principles, guidelines ~~and policies~~ for considerate use of DAIC.
+This page lays out a few general principles and guidelines  for considerate use of DAIC.

 ## Using shared resources